 Waste management and recycling are co-ordinated by the University’s Building Management Team based in the Estates and Facilities Division who work to detailed Standard Operating Procedures to support waste management compliance and performance.
 The University community on campus should refer to the Waste and Recycling Service Level Agreement for information on how they can support waste compliance and our sustainable waste management plan.
-Also check our Waste A-Z and reduce, reuse, recycling and single use plastic actions.

 The amount of construction waste generated each year varies immensely depending on the campus development at the time, therefore a target for reduction of this is not achievable; however; we encourage contractors to aim for at least 90% recycling.